 WILLIAMSPORT, Md., Nov.
-16, 2015 /PRNewswire/ -- The leaves have fallen and Potomac Edison, a subsidiary of FirstEnergy Corp.
-(NYSE: FE), is preparing for winter weather by completing inspections and conducting maintenance on weather-sensitive equipment across its service area.
+14, 2017 /PRNewswire/ -- In preparation for winter, Potomac Edison, a subsidiary of FirstEnergy Corp.
+(NYSE: FE), is completing inspections and conducting equipment maintenance on weather-sensitive equipment across its service area.

-Helicopter patrols also are completing inspections about 1,450 miles of FirstEnergy transmission lines located in the Potomac Edison service area.
+Helicopter patrols also are completing inspections on approximately 1,400 miles of FirstEnergy transmission lines located in the Potomac Edison service area.
 The inspections are designed to look for damaged wire, broken cross arms, failed insulators, and other hardware problems not visible from the ground.
-Any potential reliability issues identified during the inspections will be addressed to minimize weather damage in severe conditions.
+Any potential reliability issues identified during the inspection may then be addressed.

-Tree trimming is another key to preparing our system to meet the rigors of winter operations by maintaining proper clearances around electrical systems and helping to protect against tree-related outages.
-Potomac Edison tree contractors have trimmed more than 2,100 circuit miles of electric lines since January.
+In addition, tree trimming throughout the year helps meet the rigors of winter operations by maintaining proper clearances around electrical systems and helping to protect against tree-related outages.
+Potomac Edison tree contractors expect to complete trimming along nearly 3,000 circuit miles of electric lines in 2017.

 Employee safety also is a priority during the winter.
 Potomac Edison's cold-weather operational procedures are reviewed with linemen, substation electricians, and meter readers in advance of any frigid conditions.
-Potomac Edison personnel often receive extra breaks to stay warm when working in extreme cold to restore power after an outage.
+Potomac Edison personnel often take extra measures to stay warm when working in extreme cold to restore power after an outage.
 Crews also could be delayed by treacherous driving conditions.

-FirstEnergy is a diversified energy company dedicated to safety, reliability and operational excellence.
+FirstEnergy is dedicated to safety, reliability and operational excellence.
 Its 10 electric distribution companies form one of the nation's largest investor-owned electric systems, serving customers in Ohio, Pennsylvania, New Jersey, West Virginia, Maryland and New York.
-Visit FirstEnergy online at www.firstenergycorp.com or follow on Twitter @FirstEnergyCorp.
+The company's transmission subsidiaries operate more than 24,000 miles of transmission lines that connect the Midwest and Mid-Atlantic regions.
+Visit FirstEnergy online at www.firstenergycorp.com and follow on Twitter @FirstEnergyCorp.

 SOURCE FirstEnergy Corp.